ceejbot/xx-bloom/README.md

 ### createOptimal()

-To create a filter optimized for the number of items you'll be storing and a given error rate:
+To create a filter optimized for the number of items you'll be storing and a desired error rate:

 `filter = BloomFilter.createOptimal(estimatedItemCount, errorRate);`